 Example good news story:

-How does this link with THRIVE?
+How does this link with the THRIVE Framework?

-The delivery of our mental health services is underpinned by the THRIVE principles.
-On the website, we wanted to make it really clear that this is the case, so we have included the THRIVE needs based groupings.
+The delivery of our mental health services is underpinned by the principles of the THRIVE Framework.
+On the website, we wanted to make it really clear that this is the case, so we have included the THRIVE Framework needs based groupings.
 It’s a case of communicating to young people about where they sit within those needs based groupings e.g. whether they’re receiving support within the Getting Advice needs based grouping, which is where the resource information would be great to signpost to or if they do need help, it provides that support mechanisms enabling them to actually get the help or support needed, whether it would be contacting us for advice, or to self-refer.

 So young people can self-refer through this website?